twg/TWGNotificationObserver/README.md

 ## Installation

-TWGKeyboardObserver is available through [CocoaPods](http://cocoapods.org).
+TWGNotificationObserver is available through [CocoaPods](http://cocoapods.org).
 To install it, ensure your Podfile sources the TWG specs repo:

 ```ruby